oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/model_storage/README.md

 ## Option 1: Object Storage

-Corrino will automatically create an ephemeral volume, mount it to the container and download the contents of your object storage bucket.
+OCI AI Blueprints will automatically create an ephemeral volume, mount it to the container and download the contents of your object storage bucket.

 ### How To